cstb/citygml-energy/doc/guidelines/Guidelines_EnergyADE.md

 the opening area which may be opened.
 An indoor and an outdoor shading system may complement the opening, with a `ShadingType` characterized by a `transmittance` (see details in Module Materials and Constructions) and a `maximumCoverRatio`.
-Finally, information about possible refurbishment measures and operations may also be added at the level of the opening (e.g window exchange), through the attribute `refurbishmentMeasureOnOpening` of type `RefurbishmentMeasure`.
+Finally, material information (`AbstractConstruction`, see Module Materials and Constructions) may be specified for the opening via the `openingConstruction` attribute.

 As in the Building example shown before, the standard CityGML attributes have been omitted for better readability.
 The door example is simpler and contains